 For further info about Recycle 4 Charity please visit:

-This autumn we’ve started an exciting new collection of seeds for the campaign “Leeds Needs Trees”, promoted by Leeds City Council.
+In Autumn 2023 we started an exciting new collection of seeds for the campaign “Leeds Needs Trees”, promoted by Leeds City Council.
 You can collect acorns, beech nuts, sweet chestnuts and conkers and bring them to school from now till November.
 They’ll be collected and taken to the Arium where they’ll be sown.
 When the trees have grown, they’ll be planted around the city creating woodlands and new habitats for birds and plants as well as reducing the carbon footprint of the city.

 Thank you all for your help!